 2) Place the cucumber slices or spears into a large bowl and coat liberally with pickling or canning salt.
 One cup of salt for a large bowl of cucumbers should be sufficient.
 Mix the bowl with your hands to ensure all the cucumber pieces are coated well.
 Cover the bowl and place in the fridge for at least 4 hours or overnight.

 3) Remove the cucumbers from the fridge and wash thoroughly to remove any salt.
 Rinsing them over running cold water should be sufficient.

 4) In your preferred canning jars, place 1-2 garlic gloves, a teaspoon of black peppercorns, and a few fresh dig sprigs in the bottom of the jars.
 Then pack the jars with the pickle slices or spears.

-5) Prepare your brine on the stove by heating 2 cups of water and 2 cups of white distilled vinegar.
+5) Prepare your brine on the stove by heating 2 quarts of water and 2 quarts of white distilled vinegar.
 Add 1 cup of pickling or canning salt and bring to a boil.
 You can multiply or reduce this brine recipe however you'd like depending on how many pickles you intend to make.

 6) Pour the hot brine into the jars leaving 1/2" of head space in the jars.
 Clean the jar rims, add lids, and secure the jar bands.